Table of Contents

 - Short Term Loans like Working Capital Loans from Commercial Banks

 - Fixed Deposits for a period of 1 year or less

 - Bill Discounting etc.

 Sources of finances are classified based on ownership and control over the business.
-These two parameters are an important consideration while selecting a source of finance for the business.
-Whenever we bring in capital, there are two types of costs – one is the interest and another is sharing of ownership and control.
+These two parameters are an important consideration while selecting a source of funds for the business.
+Whenever we bring in capital, there are two types of costs – one is the interest and another is sharing ownership and control.
 Some entrepreneurs may not like to dilute their ownership rights in the business and others may believe in sharing the risk.

 Owned capital also refers to equity capital.
 It is sourced from promoters of the company or from the general public by issuing new equity shares.
 Promoters start the business by bringing in the required capital for a startup.
 Following are the sources of Owned Capital: